Search by Keyword

 A further stereo mix was needed for release on the British "A Hard Day's Night" album, so this was done with the rest of the tracks on June 22nd, 1964.
 This session was attended by George Martin, Norman Smith and Geoff Emerick only.

 Three more recording sessions were done for the song "A Hard Day's Night," these being live performances at the Hollywood Bowl in Los Angeles, California.
-The Beatles performed there three times, on August 23rd, 1964, and on August 29th and 30th, 1965, all of these being recorded on a three-track recording machine for possible inclusion on proposed live albums for those years.
-The 1964 recording was produced by Capitol vice-president Voyle Gilmore and George Martin and engineered by Hugh Davies, this recording being shelved because of "the technical quality of the tapes," as the press stated at the time.
+The group performed there three times, on August 23rd, 1964, and on August 29th and 30th, 1965, all of these being recorded on a three-track recording machine for possible inclusion on proposed live albums for those years.
+The 1964 recording was produced by Capitol Records vice-president Voyle Gilmore and George Martin and engineered by Hugh Davies, this recording being shelved because of "the technical quality of the tapes," as the press stated at the time.
 The August 29th, 1965 performance was produced by Karl Engemann and engineered by Hugh Davies, but was also deemed unsuitable because of Paul's amplifier malfunctioning.
 The August 30th, 1965 recording was much better, this being produced by Voyle Gilmore and engineered by Pete Abbott.
 On January 18th, 1977, George Martin and engineer Geoff Emerick were given all of the Hollywood Bowl master tapes to finally prepare "The Beatles At Hollywood Bowl," their work on "A Hard Day's Night" and the rest of the 13 songs being complete on January 23rd of that year.

 Giles Martin (son of George Martin) and Sam Okell revisited the original master tape of "A Hard Day's Night" in Abbey Road Studios sometime in 2015 to create a new stereo mix, the result appearing on a re-released version of the compilation album "Beatles 1."